-The following Commercial guidance note Produced in partnership with David Stewart of Towerhouse LLP provides comprehensive and up to date legal information covering:
+The following Information Law guidance note Produced in partnership with David Stewart of Towerhouse LLP provides comprehensive and up to date legal information covering:

 This Practice Note provides an overview of the EU regulatory framework for the regulation of electronic communications (the Framework) which is presently implemented in UK law and its core elements.
 It summarises the scope and content of the main directives that comprise the presently implemented Framework and the policy areas they address.

 The objective of the Framework is to establish a harmonised framework for the regulation of electronic communications networks and services throughout the EU.

 A full set of the Framework documents current to December 2009 has been published by the European Commission.
 However, the Framework has been replaced by the European Electronic Communications Code, which is a recast and consolidation of the directives which make up the Framework.
 Directive (EU) 2018/1972 establishing the European Electronic Communications Code was adopted by the Council of the EU on 3 December 2018, with publication in the Official Journal of the EU on 17 December 2018 and entry into force three days after publication.
 Member States have until 21 December 2020 within which to transpose the Code into national law.

 This Practice Note deals with the Framework as is presently implemented in UK law, with discussion upon its reform via Directive (EU) 2018/1972 (the European Electronic Communications Code) at the end of the Practice Note.

 The Framework identifies specific policy objectives and the measures that Member States

 **excludes LexisPSL Practice Compliance, Practice Management and Risk and Compliance.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.